image - Native American art

 (2) To reach out and partner with tribes on water resources projects.

 In Sacramento District’s eight-state area of responsibility, there are more than 90 federally recognized tribes and many more non-federally recognized tribes.
 The district works with tribes to be successful in our mission to serve the nation.
-The Corps has a unique trust relationship with each tribe based on the U.S. Constitution, treaties, statutes, court decisions and executive orders.
-This trust relationship requires the Corps to protect and preserve tribal resources to the greatest extent possible.
+USACE has a unique trust relationship with each tribe based on the U.S. Constitution, treaties, statutes, court decisions and executive orders.
+This trust relationship requires USACE to protect and preserve tribal resources to the greatest extent possible.

 U.S. Army Corps of Engineers Tribal Policy Principles